 This handout tells you how to care for your wound once you are home.
 We will go over the handout with you before you leave.
-If you have any questions or concerns after you are home, please call the phone number at the end of this handout.
+Call if you have any questions or concerns after you are home.

 Your wound may be packed with a material called Gelfoam®.
 This helps to stop bleeding.
 Do not try to remove it.
 It will slowly wash out on its own when cleaning your wound.